2021 Ford F-150 Raptor preview: Off-roader gets rear coil springs, 37-inch tires, but no V-8 for now

 Speaking of the 37s, they'll increase the ground clearance by 1.2 inches, increase the approach angle by 2.3 degrees to 33.1 degrees, and improve the departure angle by 2.2 degrees to 25.1 degrees.
 You'll also likely need a stool to climb inside.
 Other Raptors will have 35-inch tires and all will use BFGoodrich all-terrain TA KO2 tires.

 Under the hood, the Raptor will feature the high-output version of Ford's twin-turbo 3.5-liter V-6.
 Output has not been announced, but it should improve upon the last-generation's 450 hp and 510 lb-ft of torque.
 Rumors of a potential V-8 engine could have been spurred by the tougher sound Ford achieved with its new exhaust system, which has four sound modes: Quiet, Normal, Sport, and Baja.
-Alternatively, it could be what's in store for the Raptor R. Ford says the V-6 will deliver better acceleration thanks to the coil spring suspension and provide more than 500 miles of range from its 36-gallon fuel tank.
+However, Ford has confirmed that the upcoming 2022 Raptor R will get a V-8, though we don't yet know which one.
+Ford says the 2021 Raptor's V-6 will deliver better acceleration thanks to the coil spring suspension and provide more than 500 miles of range from its 36-gallon fuel tank.

 The engine is mated to a 10-speed automatic transmission and comes standard with four-wheel drive with low-range gearing.
 The truck has standard electronic front and rear locking differentials and is available with a Torsen front limited-slip differential.
 Max payload is up 200 pounds to 1,400 pounds and max towing also increases 200 pounds to 8,200 pounds.